KonstantinNeuhaus/phd-thesis-cad/facs_adapter/README.md

-\---
+---

-\## Alignment Plate
+## Alignment Plate

-The `alignment\_plate/` subfolder contains a laser-cut acrylic calibration plate.
+The `alignment_plate/` subfolder contains a laser-cut acrylic calibration plate.
 This plate mounts onto any of the adapters in place of the Petri dishes and features engraved concentric rings at each dish position, making sort drop landing positions visible during stage calibration.

-\*\*Calibration procedure:\*\*
+**Calibration procedure:**

-1\.
-Mount the alignment plate onto the adapter
+1. Mount the alignment plate onto the adapter

-2\.
-Place the adapter on the FACS stage
+2. Place the adapter on the FACS stage

-3\.
-Sort a small number of events and observe where the drops land relative to the engraved rings
+3. Sort a small number of events and observe where the drops land relative to the engraved rings

-4\.
-Adjust the sort position until drops land at the centre ring of each position
+4. Adjust the sort position until drops land at the centre ring of each position

-5\.
-Remove the alignment plate, insert Petri dishes, and begin sorting
+5. Remove the alignment plate, insert Petri dishes, and begin sorting